codemash-io/CodeMash.Js/README.md

 # CodeMash.Js
-CodeMash for javascript developers
+CodeMash for javascript developers.
+All the documentation can be found [here](https://docs.codemash.io)

 ## Installation

-Use the package manager [codemash](https://codemash.io/) to install codemash.
+Use the package manager [codemash](https://docs.codemash.io/get-started/install-codemash#install-codemash-via-npm) to install codemash.

 ```bash
 npm install codemash